atet/raspberrypi/README.md

 ## 4. Setup

-1. After logging in, we need to make a change to a location where the Pi will look for updates
+1. After logging in, we need to make a change to a location where the Pi will look for updates, run

 ```
 $ sudo nano /etc/apt/sources.list
 ```

-* Uncomment (remove '#' in front of): `deb-src http://raspbian...`
+* Uncomment (remove "`#`" in front of): `deb-src http://raspbian...`
    * Press `CTRL+O` then `ENTER` to save
    * Press `CTRL+X` to exit

-2. Next, we need to update everything on the Pi and install a couple new dependencies (this will take 10+ mins., time for coffee break):
+2. Next, we need to update everything on the Pi and install a few new dependencies
+   * Copy and paste the entire multi-line block of code after the "`$`" and press ENTER
+   * Coffee break: This will take 10+ mins. and you don't need to babysit this

 ```
 $ sudo apt-get update && \